OSAC logo

 The IKR enjoys a strong relationship with the U.S. despite internal political divisions, Turkish military activity targeting of the Kurdistan Workers’ Party (PKK) near the Iraq-Turkey border, political instability in Baghdad and areas of southern Iraq, and the ongoing ISIS threat.
 The IKR remains relatively secure.

 Although ISIS no longer holds physical territory, the group has shown resilience.
-Remaining ISIS elements have transitioned to recruitment, fundraising, and insurgency operations.
-ISIS maintains lethal capabilities and presents a serious threat almost anywhere along the 700-mile-long Peshmerga and Iraqi Army defensive line.
+Remaining ISIS elements in the IKR are typically restricted to smuggling, financial operations, and planning.
+However, ISIS maintains lethal capabilities and presents a serious threat almost anywhere along the 700-mile-long Peshmerga and Iraqi Army defensive line.
 Throughout Ninewa, Diyala, and Kirkuk provinces, ISIS can conduct asymmetric attacks, to include the use of vehicle-borne IEDs (VBIEDs), ambushes, small unit infantry-style assaults, and assassinations.
 Terrorists often target Iraqi and coalition forces and Iraqi infrastructure, including highways and oil refineries.

 Although on the defensive, ISIS remains capable and extremely dangerous.
 Recent reporting indicates that ISIS maintains sleeper cells in Mosul and along the Kurdish control line.
 ISIS remnants constitute a threat to Westerners operating in Diyala, Kirkuk, or traversing Mosul and traveling west toward Tal Afar and Sinjar.

 The PKK maintains a presence in the Sinjar region and throughout the IKR.
-Fighting between the PKK and Kurdish regional authorities has increased in 2022, particularly in Dohuk province and the northern areas of the Erbil Governorate.
-In October 2020, Kurdish security forces arrested PKK cells in Dohuk and Erbil, whom they accused of plotting attacks against the governor of Dohuk and Turkish diplomatic and business interests in Erbil.
+Fighting between the PKK and Kurdish regional authorities increased in 2022, particularly in Dohuk province and the northern areas of the Erbil Governorate.

 The Kurdistan Regional Government (KRG) devotes considerable resources to protect its key government buildings, vital infrastructure, the diplomatic community, and soft targets such as hotels, churches, mosques, and shopping areas.